 Complementing your partner's look is one thing, but "matching outfits and patterned prints aren't ideal for portrait sessions," says Michelle Cross of Michelle Cross Photography in Oregon.
 "When deciding how you and your partner will dress, look for complementary colors and solid prints.
 Try to stay away from anything too busy, as it can be an unnecessary distraction in photos."

 3. Choose Pastels, Cool Colors, and Neutral Tones

-You'll want to avoid anything neon, lest you look like a hot, blinking sign, warns Jillian Requeima of Jillian Tree Photography in Miami.
+You'll want to avoid anything neon, lest you'll end up looking like a hot, blinking sign, warns Jillian Requeima of Jillian Tree Photography in Miami.
 "I also find orange is the least photogenic color, while red is the color your eye is drawn to immediately—and you don't necessarily want your shirt or skirt to be the focus of your photograph.
 You want your faces and the love between you to stand out."
-So consider wearing pastels, cool hues, or neutral tones, then add a pop of bright color with your accessories, Requeima suggests.
+Requeima suggests wearing pastels, cool hues, or neutral tones, then adding a bright fluorescent accent with your accessories.